pji/mkname/README.rst

 =============================
 The following changes were made in v0.2.3:

-*   (To-Do) Fixed automatic creation of database connections.
+*   Fixed automatic creation of database connections.

 How do I run the tests?